JulioCollazos64/pater/README.md

 when matching an HTTP request to a route handler.

-Core to this are **path parameters** which are pieces of text you define in your route handlers and that will be filled when a new request comes in, they are useful because they act as identifiers for a given concept you care about.
+Core to this are **path parameters** which are pieces of text you define in your route definitions and that will be filled when a new request comes in, they are useful because they act as identifiers for a given concept you care about.

 Path parameters can appear *anywhere* you want inside a given path, they may share the same path segment or be next to plain text, given this the